alexschwantes/testcafe-browser-provider-selenium/README.md

 * `SELENIUM_CAPABILITIES` - (optional) Path to capabilities file.
 Default is capabilities.json.
 * `SELENIUM_MAX_TRIES` - (optional) Max tries of opening browser.
 Default is 1.
 * `SELENIUM_RETRY_INTERVAL` - (optional) Interval between retries of opening browser.
 Default is 5,000 milliseconds.
+* `SELENIUM_PROXY` - (optional) Sets the URL of the proxy to use for the WebDriver's HTTP connections.

 ## Author
 Alex Schwantes